docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 FROM golang:1.9.2-alpine3.6 AS build

 # Install tools required to build the project
-# We will need to run `docker build --no-cache .` to update those dependencies
+# We need to run `docker build --no-cache .` to update those dependencies
 RUN apk add --no-cache git
 RUN go get github.com/golang/dep/cmd/dep

 # Gopkg.toml and Gopkg.lock lists project dependencies
-# These layers will only be re-built when Gopkg files are updated
+# These layers are only re-built when Gopkg files are updated
 COPY Gopkg.lock Gopkg.toml /go/src/project/
 WORKDIR /go/src/project/
 # Install library dependencies
 RUN dep ensure -vendor-only

 # Copy all project and build it
-# This layer will be rebuilt when ever a file has changed in the project directory
+# This layer is rebuilt when ever a file has changed in the project directory
 COPY . /go/src/project/
 RUN go build -o /bin/project